mcc-us/ea/_posts/2024-10-11-Tax-Payer-Filing-Separately.md

 Ruth and Peter were married on January 9, 2023.
 Peter died suddenly on November 10, 2023.
 Ruth did not remarry during the year.
 She has no dependents.
 What filing status is available to her?

 A. Qualifying surviving spouse (QSS)
 B. Married Filing Jointly.
-C. She can choose to file Married Filing Jointly OR Married Filing Separately.correct
+C. She can choose to file Married Filing Jointly OR Married Filing Separately. correct
 D. She can choose to file Single or as a Qualifying surviving spouse (QSS)

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.